 The Registrar's Division co-ordinates the examinations at Rhodes.
-Exams are written in June and October/November.
+The main exams are written in June and November with supplementary sessions written in Aug/Sept and Jan/Feb of the following year.
 Examination timetables for these are posted on ROSS at least one month before the commencement of the examinations.